 Dr. Elliot is a Professor and Chair of the Department of Biology at McMaster University.
 She is also an associate member of the Department of Biochemistry and Biomedical Sciences, and a member of both the Michael G. DeGroote Institute for Infectious Disease Research and the Biointerfaces Institute.

 Dr. Elliot attended the University of Alberta, where she received her B.Sc.
 (1995), followed by her Ph.D.
 (2000), working with Dr. Brenda Leskiw on the regulation of gene expression in Streptomyces.
 After completing her Ph.D., she continued her training in the lab of Prof. Mark Buttner at the John Innes Centre (a British government research institute in Norwich, UK) as an Alberta Heritage Foundation Post-doctoral Scholar, where she worked on multicellular development in Streptomyces.

 Outside of the lab, running keeps her both happy and sane, and while her competitive days are largely behind her, she still enjoys lacing up for the occasional cross-country championship.
-She was a founding member of FAB Foundation - a not-for-profit charity aimed at providing opportunities for youth girls in disadvantaged communities.
+She was a founding member of FAB Foundation - and continues to support this not-for-profit charity aimed at providing opportunities for youth girls in disadvantaged communities.